UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 Therefore, we need to specify a subset on the affine space to represent the allowed values of the extensive quantities.

-We also see that Equation \ref{eq: fundamental} is a relation between differentials.
+We also see that Equation [@eq:eq-fundamental] is a relation between differentials.
 Do we need to require that we have differential structure on the space of extensive quantities?
 Not yet, because it actually is somehow difficult.
 The same difficulty about the quantized quantities applies.